e271828e/Flight.jl/docs/notes/design/framework_design.md

 **The write surface is root input slots** — and a root slot *is* the root assembly's exported input face (§13.6): routed inward to consumers, produced by no component, fed by the parent's wire at every non-root level — and at the root there is no parent.
+(A root slot is usefully read as the output face of the one producer the build never sees — the periphery and the services: slot exclusivity below is a producer's one-writer right, and §16.6's totality is its completeness obligation.)
 No dedicated vocabulary survives (`add_input!` in the early sketches is dead).
 Slots are sources to the build-time scheduler, constants within a frame, and the *only* thing the periphery may write (the GUI reaches them through §12.5's resolution; control commands are not writes, §12.6); devices,